evansbenj/2024_BIO722/7_Stacks_and_Structure.md

 Now we are ready to generate an input file for `Structure`.
 Please type this command:

-`/apps/stacks/1.29/bin/populations -P ./ -b 1 -r 1 -t 36 --structure --write_single_snp -W ./1000_randoms -B chrX_list`
+`/usr/local/stacks/bin/populations -P ./ -b 1 -r 1 -t 36 --structure --write_single_snp -W ./1000_randoms -B chrXXX_list`

-This command directed the `populations` module of `Stacks` to output a single snp (the `--write_single_snp` flag) from tags specified by the `1000_randoms` file (the `-W` tag) but not to include any SNPs from chromosome X (the `-B` flag).
+This command directed the `populations` module of `Stacks` to output a single snp (the `--write_single_snp` flag) from tags specified by the `1000_randoms` file (the `-W` tag) but not to include any SNPs from chromosome XXX (the `-B` flag); please update the XXX part to match your chromosome.

 This generated a file called `batch_1.structure.tsv` which can be used as an input file for the program `Structure`.
 Please copy this to your home directory like this:

-`scp /home/datasets/2015_Ben_Evans/complete_data/monkey/Stacks_Results/batch_1.structure.tsv ~/monkey/Stacks_Results`

 ## Running Structure

 Before we can run `Structure` with out data, we have some clerical issues to take care of.
-First, please make sure you are in your home directory by typing this:
+First, please make sure you are in the Stacks Results directory by typing this (after updating the command appropriately):

-`cd ~/monkey/Stacks_Results`
+`cd path_to_Stacks_Results`

-Now lets delete the first row from our input file  - this row has a comment that we don't need.
+First we need to delete the first row from our input file  - this row has a comment that we don't need.
 Please type this:

 `tail -n+2 batch_1.structure.tsv > simple_structure.tsv`

 This uses the Unix command `tail` to feed all lines beginning with the second line to a new file called `simple_structure.tsv`.

-Because we required that there be no missing data from the SNPs in our analysis, we can get a differing number of SNPs in our input file depending on which sites were randomly chosen.
+For this exercise we will require that there be no missing data from the SNPs in our analysis, so we will get a differing number of SNPs in our input file depending on which sites were randomly chosen because some of our random 1000 loci have missing data.
 So we need to count how many columns we have in this file.
 Please type this:

 `head -n1 simple_structure.tsv |  sed 's/\t/\n/g' | wc -l`